fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 The usage of the `@EnableOpenShiftMockClient` annotation should be replaced with the `@EnableKubernetesMockClient` annotation.

 The use of the `OpenShiftMockServer` class should be replaced with the `KubernetesMockServer` class.

+### SupportTestingClient removed <a href="#supporttestingclient-removed" id="supporttestingclient-removed"/>

+The deprecated interface `SupportTestingClient` has been removed from the project.

+The method `client.isSupported` is no longer available.
+You can replace it with the `Client.hasApiGroup` method or one of the `Client.supports` alternative methods.
+For OpenShift, you can also leverage the `OpenShiftClient.supportsOpenShiftAPIGroup` method.

 ### Service Catalog API (extension) removed <a href="#service-catalog-extension" id="service-catalog-extension"/>